 New Mexico Laws on Service Dogs and Emotional Support Animals

-New Mexico law allows qualified service animals (dogs or miniature horses) into all public accommodations.
+New Mexico law allows qualified service animals (dogs or miniature horses) into all public places.
+And the federal FHA requires landlords to allow ESAs.

 Under New Mexico's Service Animal Act and the federal Americans with Disabilities Act (ADA), people with disabilities have the right to be accompanied by their service animals in restaurants, hotels, stores, theaters, and other public places.
-Below, we explain which public accommodations are covered, which animals qualify as service animals, and some rules you may need to follow with your service animal.
+Read on to learn which public accommodations are covered and which animals qualify as service animals.
+We'll also discuss how federal and state housing laws differ from public accommodation laws and when and where emotional support animals are allowed.

 Which Animals Count as Qualified Service Animals in New Mexico?

 Under the New Mexico Service Animal Act, public accommodations must allow you to be accompanied by your "qualified service animal."
-A qualified service animal is a service dog or service miniature horse that is trained to do work or perform tasks for the benefit of an individual with a disability.
+The law defines a qualified service animal as a service dog or service miniature horse trained to do work or perform tasks to benefit an individual with a disability.
+(N.M.
+Stat. § 28-11-2.)

-Under the ADA, a service animal is a dog or miniature horse that has been trained to perform disability-related tasks for the benefit of a person with a disability.
+The ADA defines a service animal as a dog or miniature horse trained to perform disability-related tasks for the benefit of a person with a disability.
 Examples of service animals that must be allowed into public accommodations under the ADA include:

-• hearing dogs, which alert their handlers to important sounds, such as alarms, doorbells, and other signals
+• hearing dogs, which alert their handlers to important sounds, such as:

 • guide dogs, which help those who are blind or visually impaired navigate safely